alefreda/alefreda/README.md

 ### Hi there 👋
+My name is Alessandro, and I am a Computer Science student at @ Università di Bologna.

+🔭 I’m currently working on my Master's thesis

+I truly believe in **free software**.
+I share the source code and I make it free everytime I can.

+Here's some projects:

 <!--
 **alefreda/alefreda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.